SourceBox-Tv/Bro-ai/README.md

  To update assistant,start assistant using exe or the setup folder with ai.py and say "update assistant"

+ <bR>what can it do, just ask him.
+But for example it can play specific video on youtube,search youtube,play music, play media, search net, keep u out of panic or deepression , take screenshot, change his name,ask jokes other updates will come to this in future. </br>

  <h2>Join our discord now pls </h2>